google/etils/docs/api-design.md

 Of course, there's a balance between breaking users and keeping things simple, but over the long term, the short user disruption is often worth it.

+### All user issues point to problems

+When a user report an issue (e.g. can't understand an error, can't figure out how to do some action), it's easy to dismiss it as being the users fault (e.g. not reading the docstring or documentation,...).
+However, this often hide some underlying issue in the API.
+It could be:

+*   Error message are not clear enough
+*   API is not self-documenting enough or defies user's expectations (caveats should be made explicit by the API without having to read the docstring)
+*   Tutorials/documentations are incomplete, or not well organized enough (feature buried in a hard-to-discover doc page)

+Rather than dismissing user request, library author should ask themselves what could been changed which would have allowed the user to figure out by themselves how to fix their issue.

 ### There is no absolute rule

 All rules in this doc should be context dependent and have many exceptions.